lakilé.

 Sources

-Closed sale prices come from the Registro Público de Panamá.
-Listing prices (sale and rent) come from the major Panamanian real-estate listing portals.
-All figures as of April 2026.
+Closed prices from the Registro Público de Panamá; asking prices (sale and rent) from the major Panamanian listing portals.
+Figures as of May 2026.

 Costa del Este

-Panama City's largest master-planned residential and corporate district, built on reclaimed land east of the historic city center.
-Developed from the late 1990s, it combines walkability, private schools, corporate HQ density, and modern infrastructure, and has become one of the country's most sought-after addresses.
-This report covers the 53 completed residential apartment buildings in the barrio.
-Commercial buildings and gated house communities in the same area are excluded.
+Panama City's largest master-planned district, built on reclaimed land east of the old center since the late 1990s.
+This report covers its 53 completed residential apartment buildings; commercial towers and gated house communities are excluded.

 Window